-Before starting an oily skin routine, remember that skin type is genetically predetermined and tends to stay the same throughout your life.
+Before starting an oily skin routine, its important to remember that your skin type is genetically pre-determined and tends to stay the same throughout your life.
 Oily skin is caused by having a greater number of oil-producing glands and a higher amount of sebum production.
-Whilst sebum is important for keeping the skin moisturised, pliable and maintains a healthy surface, there are problems associated with its excess.
+Whilst sebum is important for keeping the skin moisturised, pliable and to maintain a healthy surface, there are problems associated with its excess.
 Overproduction of oil can lead to enlarged and clogged pores.
-This causes the appearance of large pores as well as blackheads, whiteheads and outbreaks of spots.
+This causes the appearance of large pores as well as blackheads, whiteheads and outbreaks of acne.

 One of the commonest skincare mistakes that people with oily skin make is to use harsh or drying products.
 Whilst this might immediately seem satisfying as it provides relief from excess oil, it actually dries up the skin and triggers excess oil production.
-Hence, using harsh ingredients may exhacerbate the problem.
+Hence, using harsh ingredients may exacerbate the problem.
 Another skincare faux pas is using products which can clog up the skin.
-These comogenic products are often found in emoliating creams or makeup and eventually lead to enlarged pores and excess oil production.
+These comedogenic products are often found in emolliating creams or makeup and eventually lead to enlarged pores and excess oil production.

 “Oily skin is characterised by excessive production of sebum.
 This type of skin tends to be thicker, more prone to breakouts and the pores are usually larger.
 On the plus side, oily skin tends to show the signs of ageing less readily.
 An oily skin routine should control oil production, reduce breakouts and minimise pores”